Staff Biographies

 Annie Mydla

-Annie Mydla assists with the administration and judging of our North Street Book Prize, critiques books and manuscripts, moderates our forum on Reddit, and helps maintain our website.
+Annie Mydla is the managing editor of Winning Writers.
+She oversees staff in Poland, assists with the administration and judging of our North Street Book Prize, critiques books and manuscripts, moderates our forum on Reddit, and helps maintain our website.
 She is a literary scholar and writer.
 Born in Boston, she spent her childhood and early adulthood in Rhode Island and Western Massachusetts.
 She now resides in Poland, where she pursues research in supernatural fiction, crime fiction, and Joseph Conrad.
 Her work has been published in English in The Yearbook of Joseph Conrad Studies (2017), Avant Literary Journal (2017), and in Polish translation in Tajemni wspólnicy: czytelnik, widz i tłumacz (Secret Sharers: Reader, Viewer and Translator, 2017).
-She is a regular contributor to the official publication of the Joseph Conrad Society of America, Joseph Conrad Today.
-This year, Annie is proud to be the Conference Secretary of the VII International Conrad Conference at Maria Curie-Skłodowska University, Lublin, Poland.
+She is a regular contributor to the official publication of the Joseph Conrad Society of America, Joseph Conrad Today, and was the Conference Secretary of the VII International Conrad Conference at Maria Curie-Skłodowska University, Lublin, Poland.

 Sarah Halper